kaz29/FileFixture/README.md

 ## Installation

-Put 'FileFixture' directory on app/plugins in your CakePHP application.
+Put 'FileFixture' directory on app/Plugin or plugins in your CakePHP application.
 Then, add the following code in bootstrap.php

     <?php